lloydcox/Resource_App/README.md

 # Resource_App
- A siple app to add important resources
+ A simple app to add important resources